This story was originally published and last updated .

 Of course, you could just not bother and use your computer-based capture tool of choice to take some shots.
 In this case, the output quality is highly dependent on your monitor, save for if you're forcing a higher resolution, but you can definitely use scrcpy in this manner.
 If you're just picking up a bunch of passwords or login codes — Google Authenticator v5.10 isn't the best example to use, but you're able to use the tool on Chrome Incognito tabs unlike most on-device screen recorders — you're pretty much fine here.

 Some purposes, though, are a waste of scrcpy.
-If you're on a computer anyways and have a Netflix or Amazon Prime account, you're better off can screencap your favorite show from a browser instead.
+If you're on a computer anyways and have a Netflix or Amazon Prime account, you're better off with a screencap your favorite show from a browser instead.

 But what if you happen to be watching something and you've only got your phone with you?
 Well, the good news is that it's possible to skip around the screenshot security fence.
 The (slightly) bad news is that you'll have to do some homework in the first place.